jassmunday/jassmunday/README.md

 🚀 **Fullstack Web Developer | MERN/MEAN Stack Specialist**

 I am a passionate Fullstack Web Developer with a knack for creating innovative digital solutions and seamless user experiences.
-With expertise in the **MERN stack and Angular** and proficiency in **.NET Framework, PostgreSQL, Appwrite, and Prisma**, I aim to craft scalable and high-performance web applications.
+With expertise in the **MERN stack and Angular** and proficiency in **.NET Framework, PostgreSQL, Node,js, and Prisma**, I aim to craft scalable and high-performance web applications.

 ---